List of EastEnders characters introduced in 2014: Elaine Peacock

-Elaine Peacock is the mother of Linda Carter (Kellie Bright) and is played by Maria Friedman.
+Elaine Peacock is the mother of Linda Carter (Kellie Bright) and played by Maria Friedman until 2017.
 She comes to The Queen Victoria pub following her daughter's rape by Dean Wicks (Matt Di Angelo).
 She is described as being larger than life, glamorous, and loves to be the centre of attention, and has a 'fraught' relationship with her daughter due to their similar personalities.
 Friedman initially signed up for a guest stint, with Elaine appearing from October to December 2014.
 The character returned for another guest stint from February to March 2015 and returned for three months from September 2015 to January 2016.
 She returned for a single episode in March 2016.
 The character made an unannounced one–off return on 30 June 2017.

-Mick Carter (Danny Dyer) calls her to Walford for the first time in October 2014 when Linda starts acting strangely, refusing to be intimate with him and complaining of migraines.
-Elaine convinces Linda to dress up and work the bar during a musical bingo night run by her granddaughter Nancy Carter (Maddy Hill), and later becomes suspicious when she notices tension between her daughter and Dean Wicks.
-She accuses Linda of having an affair with him, revealing that she cheated on Linda's deceased father John before his death.
-Linda denies this passionately and Elaine believes her, but still sensing something is wrong, warns Dean to stay away from Linda.
-She returns to Walford in December and finds out that Linda was raped.
-Elaine then allows Mick and Linda to stay with her for a while to escape the Square.
-Elaine returns for an event at The Vic, and then again when Linda has her five-month scan.
-After the scan, she breaks down to Elaine, revealing her fears that the baby is Dean's, not Mick's.
-It is later but finally revealed that after Linda gives birth prematurely to baby Ollie Carter, he is Mick's son.
+On 28 March 2023, it was announced that Elaine would be returning as the new landlady of the Queen Vic with the role recast to Harriet Thorpe.
+Elaine returned on 10 May 2023.